 For your Lithuanian interpreter, that means listening very carefully.
 Without a carefully attuned ear, your translation services could be incorrect!

 Something else a good Lithuanian interpreter will know to listen for is inflection.
 In the Lithuanian language, the words themselves don’t tell the entire story.
 Instead, the way that the speaker inflects them plays a huge role in the final message.
 In fact, the inflection the speaker uses can even differentiate between past and present tense.
 That’s a huge difference!

 Even foreign names change when you’re speaking to someone in Lithuanian.
 For example, “London” isn’t just “London” in this language.
 Depending on what you’re saying about the city, it can be called “Londonas”, “Londono”, “Londonui”, “Londonai”, “Londona”, “Londone”, “Londonu”, or “Londonan”.
 And when you’re dealing with people’s names, they can be translated into Lithuanian altogether.
 For example, “Don Quixote” becomes “Don Kichotas” when his story is told in Lithuanian.

 Standard Lithuanian is taken very seriously.
 In fact, it is protected by several institutions, regulated by the Lithuanian Language Commission, and defended by the Law on Language.
 To native speakers, the language is a big part of who they are, which means your written correspondence must be taken it just as seriously.
 The only way to make it successful is to find a true document translation expert in Lithuanian to English translation.

-Contact our legal translation company to retain a Lithuanian deposition interpreter, a Lithuanian medical interpreter, and to get an English to Lithuanian document translation estimate.
+Contact our legal translation company to get an English to Lithuanian document translation estimate.